Skip to content

 Schedule BPAs are established under the GSA Multiple Award Schedule (MAS) program.
 They’re governed by FAR 8.405-3.
 You must already hold a GSA Schedule contract to be eligible.

 The FAR requires agencies to prefer multiple-award BPAs over single-award ones.
-If an agency wants a single-award Schedule BPA exceeding $150 million, the agency head must provide written justification.
-For orders exceeding the SAT, the contracting officer must solicit quotes from at least three GSA Schedule contractors.
+If an agency wants a single-award Schedule BPA estimated to exceed $150 million, the agency head must provide a written determination that one of four specific conditions applies per FAR 8.405-3(a)(3).

-Contracting officers review Schedule BPAs at least once a year.
+Contracting officers review Schedule BPAs at least once a year per FAR 8.405-3(e).
 They check pricing, order volume, and contractor performance.
 If a BPA holder isn’t delivering value, the agency can modify terms, bring in additional competitors, or cancel the arrangement.

 Side-by-Side Comparison